dnc1994/Dance-with-Cryptography/README.md

 # Information-Security-PA
 Repo for programming assignments of Information Security course at Fudan University
+**EDUCATIONAL PURPOSE.
+JUST FOR BACKUP.
+DO NOT USE THESE CODES IN REAL-WORLD APPLICATIONS!!**

 ## Author
 [Linghao Zhang](https://github.com/dnc1994)